What are Natural Fibres?

 Correct wall-to-wall installation will prevent carpet edges fraying.
 Rug edges must be bound for long lasting durability, choose from our wide range of materials for creating unique rug borders.

 All natural fibres lose colour and fade over time, especially in direct sunlight.
-It?s best to avoid placing dark natural flooring in intensely bright areas.
-Natural floor coverings are intended for use indoors.
+Its best to avoid placing dark natural flooring in intensely bright areas.
+Always remember that our natural floor coverings are intended for indoor use.